-In order to efficiently support polymorphism in object-oriented languages without significantly increasing complexity in the processor front-end, a simple and low-cost -yet effective- indirect branch predictor is necessary.
+In order to efficiently support polymorphism in objectoriented languages without significantly increasing complexity in the processor front-end, a simple and low-cost-yet effective-indirect branch predictor is necessary.
 A current high-performance processor already employs a large and accurate conditional branch predictor.
 Our goal is to use this existing conditional branch prediction hardware to also predict indirect branches instead of building separate, costly indirect branch prediction structures.
 We propose a new indirect branch prediction algorithm: Virtual Program Counter (VPC) prediction.
+A VPC predictor treats a single indirect branch as if it were multiple conditional branches for prediction purposes only.
+That is, the code has the single indirect branch.
+But the hardware branch predictor treats it in the hardware for prediction purposes only as a sequence of conditional branch instructions.
+These conditional branch instructions do not exist in software.
+They are part of the hardware branch prediction mechanism.
+Ergo, we call them virtual branches.

-A VPC predictor treats a single indirect branch as multiple conditional branches (virtual branches) in hardware for prediction purposes.
-Conceptually, each virtual branch has its own unique target address, and the target address is stored in the BTB with a unique "fake" PC, which we call virtual PC.
+Conceptually, each virtual branch has its own unique target address, and the target address is stored in the BTB with a unique "fake" PC, which we call the virtual PC.
 The processor uses the outcome of the existing conditional branch predictor to predict each virtual branch.
-The processor accesses the conditional branch predictor and the BTB with the virtual PC address of a virtual branch.
-If the prediction for the virtual branch is "taken," the target address provided by the BTB is predicted as the next fetch address (i.e. the predicted target of the indirect branch).
-If the prediction of the virtual branch is "not-taken," the processor moves on to the next virtual branch: it tries a conditional branch predictor predicts a virtual branch as taken.
+The processor accesses the conditional branch predictor and the BTB with the virtual PC of the virtual branch.
+If the predictor returns "taken," the target address provided by the BTB is predicted as the target of the indirect branch.
+If the predictor returns "not-taken," the processor moves on to the next virtual branch in the sequence.

+The processor repeats this process until the conditional branch predictor predicts a virtual branch as taken.
 VPC prediction stops if none of the virtual branches is predicted as taken after a limited number of virtual branch predictions.
 After VPC prediction stops, the processor can stall the front-end until the target address of the indirect branch is resolved.
+Our results in Section 5.2 show that the number of iterations needed to generate a correct target prediction is actually small: 45 percent of the correct predictions occur in the first virtual branch and 81 percent of the correct predictions occur within the first three virtual branches.